cppalliance/safe-cpp/proposal/draft.md

 Templates are specially adapted to handle types with lifetime binders.
 It's important to understand how template lifetime parameters are invented in order to understand how borrow checking fits with C++'s late-checked generics.

-Class templates feature a variation on the on the type template parameter: `typename T+` is a lifetime binder parameter.
+Class templates feature a variation on the type template parameter: `typename T+` is a lifetime binder parameter.
 The class template invents an implicit _template lifetime parameter_ for each lifetime binder of the argument's type.

 ```cpp
 template<typename T0+, typename T1+>